lltfm/openness/works/the_epitomes_of_openness/contemplations/the_libido_dominandi.md

 >
 > https://en.wiktionary.org/wiki/libido_dominandi

-> "The libido domanandi is a Latin term that can be roughly translated as “lust
+> "The libido dominandi is a Latin term that can be roughly translated as “lust
 > for domination.”
 The lust for domination is, for Augustine, the driving
 > impulse of fallen man and his society (the city of man).
 The twentieth century
 > philosopher Eric Voegelin surmised that the libido dominandi was man’s “will